bpowers/sd.js/README.md

 TODO
 ----

-- refactor/add-in support for old-style connectors w/o `angle` attrib
+- ability to save XMILE docs
+- ignore dt 'reciprocal' on v10 and < v1.1b2 STELLA models
+- add-back (basic) isee compat support
 - intersection of arc w/ rectangle for takeoff from stock
 - intersection of arc w/ rounded-rect for takeoff from module
-- add-back isee compat support
 - logging framework

 Vensim TODO